 Modern marinas, sheltered anchorages, fair winds, and stunning scenery – Turkey ticks all the boxes.
 Marmaris is an ideal starting point to cruise around the coast and islands.

 Turquoise seas surround Turkey on three sides.
 To the south, the Mediterranean Sea.
 To the north, the Black Sea, and looking west, the Aegean Sea.
-If you want to navigate further afield, the Greek Islands are only a few miles off the west coast of Turkey.
+If you want to navigate further afield, the Greek Islands are only a few miles off Turkey’s west coast.

 Dalaman airport is very centrally located, allowing a choice of any of the sailing resorts in Turkey.
-It is 1hour 15 minutes drive away from Marmaris.
+It is a 1 hour, 15 minutes drive away from Marmaris.

 Gullet boat trips